GageDeZoort/gagedezoort.github.io/_pages/frontpage.md

 <img style="float: left; margin-right: 30px;" src="./assets/gage_headshot.jpg" width="300px">

 Welcome to my research page!
-My name is Gage and I'm a postdoc in the Princeton University Physics and ORFE departments.
+My name is Gage and I'm a postdoc in the Princeton University Physics and ORFE departments, working with Boris Hanin and Dan Marlow.
 I'm interested in developing principles for machine learning initialization / architecture selection and applying them to physics tasks.
+Specifically, I am interested in generating principles for building robust and easily-trainable equivariant models and applying them to downstream scientific applications.

-My background is in high energy physics, specifically searches for new physics and applications of graph neural networks to charged particle tracking.
-I've also worked on GNN principles in collaboration with my soon-to-be postdoc advisor, [Boris Hanin](https://boris-hanin.github.io/).
-You can view a preprint of our recent article here: [arxiv:2306.11668](https://arxiv.org/abs/2306.11668).
+I recently defended my PhD thesis describing a search for a pseudoscalar Higgs boson using Run 2 data collected at the CMS detector.
+Along the way, I also applied graph neural networks to charged particle tracking (see some recent results in collaboration with Kilian Lieret [here](https://indico.jlab.org/event/459/contributions/11741/attachments/9643/14086/230507_oct_chep_v3.pdf)) and developed principles for initialization and architecture selection in GNNs with Boris; you can view a preprint of our recent article here: [arxiv:2306.11668](https://arxiv.org/abs/2306.11668).

-The Princeton Physics and ORFE departments are hosting a *Machine Learning in Physics* seminar in the 2023-2024 academic year.
-The focus is on interdisciplinary work at the intersection of physics and ML, highlighting both ML with physics applications and physics aided by ML.
-We're preparing a fantastic lineup of speakers - check out the [seminar webpage](https://ml.physics.princeton.edu) for more details.
+Outside of research, I've organized a *Machine Learning in Physics* seminar for the 2023-2024 academic year along with Boris, Dan, Mariangela Lisanti, and Peter Elmer.
+The focus is on interdisciplinary work, both physics for ML and ML for physics.
+We've prepared a fantastic lineup of speakers, check out our [seminar webpage](https://ml.physics.princeton.edu) for more details.

-I'm also teaching two sections of Physics 103: General Physics I this semester.
-I find teaching to be incredibly rewarding, and am looking forward to an excellent semester.
+I'm also teaching two sections of Physics 103: General Physics I this semester; this is an introductory mechanics course designed for a broad range of STEM majors.

-If any of this sounds interesting, I'd love to hear from you.
+If any of this sounds interesting, I'd love to hear from you!
 Please feel free to contact me at jdezoort@princeton.edu.

 [gh-site]: https://github.com/GageDeZoort